EpicureanHeron/ZLinkScraping/README.md

 ## Solution
-Utilizing Python  along with the libraries Pandas, datetime, and urllib2 all of the data can be scraped and put into a .csv file.
+Utilizing Python  along with the libraries Pandas, datetime, and time all of the data can be scraped and put into a .csv file.

 ## Set Up

+### Installing Pandas

+If your local Python enviroment does not have Pandas installed run the following

+'''
+python -m pip install pandas
+'''

+### URL List

 In order to get the program to work, a .txt files must exist (in this repo there is a sample one provided) which is called "ListOfURLs.txt".